 - After using your knives, wash and dry them thoroughly with a towel before storing them.
 It will prevent moisture from accumulating on the blade and causing rust.

 - Avoid exposing your knives to acidic substances, such as citrus fruits, vinegar, or dishwashing liquid for a long time.

 - Sharpen your knives after removing the rust to maintain the sharpness and make the blades look new.

-- Apply a small amount of oil to your stainless steel knives twice or thrice a year.
-It helps keep the knives lubricated, preventing potential damage or wear.
+- Apply a small amount of oil to your stainless steel knives two or three times a year.
+It helps keep the knives lubricated, preventing any potential damage or wear over time.

 - If you want to use cleaning products, avoid using cleaners that contain chloride, as they can be harsh and cause damage to the protective layer of chrome oxide on the blade.

 - Avoid putting your knives near cast iron products because they can cause a reaction with the metal in your knife.
 It can lead to discoloration or even rusting.